Verónica Alcocer: Foreign trips and activities

 On 6 May 2023, Alcocer and the Minister of Foreign Affairs, Álvaro Leyva, travelled to London as representatives of the Colombian government at the Coronation of Charles III and Camilla.

 Verónica Alcocer with Queen Letizia of Spain at Cartagena, Colombia.

 On 12 June 2023, Alcocer received Queen Letizia of Spain who arrived in Cartagena, Colombia, as part of her agenda with the Spanish Agency for International Development Cooperation.

 In November 2023, she traveled to Venezuela for the second time together with the president, who met with the President of Venezuela Nicolás Maduro to discuss migration, energy transition and climate change.

 Verónica Alcocer with The Queen of the Netherlands.

-On 29 February 2024, received Queen Maxima of the Netherlands at the Casa de Nariño, to later meet with President Gustavo Petro.
+On 29 February 2024, she received Queen Maxima of the Netherlands at the Casa de Nariño, to later meet with President Gustavo Petro.

 On 13 June 2024, she traveled together with the president to Sweden for a state visit between Sweden and Colombia.
 On 15 June 2024, she held a meeting with representatives of the Ancla Foundation, the organization Grupo Colombia and the Swedish Human Rights Foundation where development projects were agreed for the benefit of children, cornflowers, women and the population of La Guajira.

 Verónica Alcocer with Gustavo Petro during the delivery of lands from the Petro administration in Sucre.

 On 23 July 2024, traveled with her husband to France, where they both held a meeting with Brigitte Macron, wife of the president of France, and later attend the Opening Ceremony of the 2024 Summer Olympics in Paris.
 In February 2025, she traveled as a special guest to the Zayed Prize in Abu Dhabi, United Arab Emirates.
 On 26 April 2025, she represented the government during the funeral for Pope Francis.

 Verónica Alcocer with President Gustavo Petro alongside the President of France Emmanuel Macron and Brigitte Macron during the 2024 Summer Olympics in Paris.

 Alcocer played a leading role in Colombia's international diplomacy, unlike her predecessors, breaking with the social patterns that have traditionally been marked for the role of first lady, with an independent and leading agenda outside of that of her husband.
 He led negotiations, representation delegations, international strategic alliances and high-level meetings of a social and reconciliatory nature.